reduxjs/redux/docs/basics/UsageWithReact.md

 export default connect(select)(App);
 ```

-This is it!
+That's it!
 The tiny todo app now functions correctly.

 ## Next Steps

-Read the [complete source code for this tutorial](ExampleTodoList.md) to better internalize the knowledge you have received.
-Then, head straight to the [advanced tutorial](../advanced/README.md) to learn how to handle network and routing!
+Read the [complete source code for this tutorial](ExampleTodoList.md) to better internalize the knowledge you have gained.
+Then, head straight to the [advanced tutorial](../advanced/README.md) to learn how to handle network requests and routing!